thatgirldorian/accordion-component/README.md

 # accordion-component
 An accordion component built with pure JavaScript.
-I made an e-commerce version of it that you might find on an online store.
+I made an e-commerce version of it that you might find on an online store website.
 It's got some information for shoppers about payments, orders and shipping.

 <h3>Technology used:</h3>